SystemsApproach/sdn/future.rst

    SIGCOMM 2018.

-The second insight is that, in addition to building tools for analyzing network programs, it is important to also develop technologies that provide higher levels of assurance through *defense-in-depth*.
-This addresses one of the main weaknesses of current approaches to network verification—they are based on mathematical models of the network components, and therefore can produce incorrect answers when those components behave in different ways than are captured in the model.
-By exploiting the ability of P4 data planes to collect rich telemetry and other monitoring data, it is possible to develop network verification tools that combine statically-verified components with runtime verification.
+The second insight is that, in addition to building tools for analyzing network programs, it is important also to develop technologies that map the high-level intent of the network operator to code that implements that intent.
+One of the challenges of current approaches to network verification is that they take existing network equipment, with their complex distributed control planes, as their starting point, and build mathematical models of how those control planes behave.
+If the reality doesn't precisely match the model, then verification won't ensure that the network behaves as required.
+But with the centralized control model of SDN, the control plane is designed to map a centrally specified request into a set of control directives that can be implemented in the data plane.
+And we are starting to see systems in which the SDN control plane itself is compiled from a high level specification of its desired properties.
+Thus we can hope to see control planes that are correct by construction, rather than trying to build models that accurately capture the behavior of historically hard-to-analyze systems like BGP [#]_.

+.. [#] It's hard to imagine BGP ever going away entirely for
+       interdomain routing, but at least for the large set of intradomain use cases the chance to design for verifiability seems possible.

 .. _fig-phase3:
 .. figure:: figures/Slide37.png